Retiree Living The RV Dream, Fights A Nightmare $12,387 Lab Fee

 The appeal was denied.
 Anthem Blue Cross told Rogge that under her plan the insurance company had paid the amount it was responsible for, and that based on her deductible and coinsurance amounts, she was responsible for the remainder.

-Anthem Blue Cross said in a statement to KHN all the tests run on Rogge were approved and "paid for in accordance with Anthem's pre-determined contracted rate with Carlsbad Medical Center."
+Anthem Blue Cross said in a statement to Kaiser Health News all the tests run on Rogge were approved and "paid for in accordance with Anthem's pre-determined contracted rate with Carlsbad Medical Center."

 By the time Rogge's appeal was denied, she had researched Carlsbad Medical Center and read the stories of patients being brought to court for medical bills they couldn't pay.
 She had also gotten a notice from the hospital that her account would be sent to a collection agency if she didn't pay the $3,000 balance.